Blockchain as Audit Evidence: Reliable, But Not Self-Sufficient (2026)

 | Immutable history | Accounting characterisation |

-An address ≠ proof of legal ownership — that is a separate testing question (wallet-ownership testing).
+An address is not proof of legal ownership — that is a separate testing question (wallet-ownership testing).
 On-chain data lacks off-chain context.
-Blockchain corroborates "what happened on-chain", not automatically the "who, why, and how to account."
+Blockchain corroborates "what happened on-chain," not automatically the "who, why, and how to account."

 Wallet-ownership testing

-Obtaining evidence the entity actually controls a wallet attributed to it — because seeing a balance does not prove ownership.
-Approaches discussed: a signed cryptographic message or a controlled small transaction from the address.
-The specific procedure and its sufficiency are an auditor judgement — not prescribed here.
+This is the procedure of obtaining evidence that the entity actually controls a wallet attributed to it — because seeing a balance does not prove ownership.
+The approaches discussed in practice are a signed cryptographic message or a controlled small transaction from the address.
+The specific procedure and its sufficiency are an auditor judgement, not prescribed here.

 It does not replace the audit

-On-chain reconciliation is powerful corroboration within a normal audit: the auditor still considers completeness (undisclosed wallets), ownership/control, valuation (fair value), classification, internal controls, and the reliability of the blockchain data source.
-It supplements, it does not remove the other assertions or the auditor's overall judgement.
+On-chain reconciliation is powerful corroboration within a normal audit: the auditor still considers completeness (undisclosed wallets), ownership and control, valuation, classification, internal controls, and the reliability of the blockchain data source.
+It supplements; it does not remove the other assertions or the auditor's overall judgement.

 Reliability is itself a judgement

-The auditor considers the reliability of the specific data source/tools (explorer, node, analytics provider), reorganisation/finality for the chain, and misattributed or wrapped/bridged representations.
+The auditor considers the reliability of the specific data source and tools (explorer, node, analytics provider), reorganisation and finality for the chain, and misattributed or wrapped/bridged representations.
 "It's on-chain so it's reliable" is an oversimplification — the evidence-source reliability assessment is part of the auditor's judgement.

 Practical guidance